iluwatar/java-design-patterns/value-object/README.md

 ## Applicability
 Use the Value Object when

-* you need to measure the objects' equality based on the objects' value
+* You need to measure the objects' equality based on the objects' value

 ## Real world examples